Egypt’s auto sector is not immune to the global chip crisis

 How is the auto industry adapting?
 GB Auto has diversified its product offerings by purchasing them from different geographic locations where they are more readily available, Kabbani explained.
 The chip shortage is felt most in the US and Europe, but less so in China and other Asian countries, he added.
 Meanwhile, Abou Ghaly has been heavily pushing its after-sales services to ensure that they still have a hold on prospective customers.
 They’ve also begun solidifying relations with shipping partners to create a smart and fast logistics chain, Kotb added.

 But woe to the market should the shortage continue: “If the chip shortage is with us by November, we’ll definitely start feeling the strain,” Khaled Saad, the head of the Egyptian Association of Automobile Manufacturers and the managing director of the Brilliance Bavarian Company, told Enterprise.
-Ditto Abou Ghaly, as Kotb tells us that if nothing changes by December, the auto group is considering reducing production at the assembly facility to keep supplies around for as long as possible.
+Ditto Abou Ghaly, as Kotb tells us that if nothing changes by December, many of the auto group’s partners that locally assemble cars could reduce production to keep supplies around for as long as possible.

 …And they expect it will: It’s expected the shortage will continue “well into 2022”, Kabbani tells us.
 Saad and Soliman expect the impact to diminish by 2H2022, while Kotb predicts we’ll see the light by 2Q2022.
 But it might take even longer than local insiders believe, with global industry experts saying the semiconductor shortage could take years to resolve.
 So far, no one we’ve talked to has a solid plan for what happens if the chip crisis extends beyond 2022.